 - Collect the details of anybody who was witness to the accident.
 Taking a statement from somebody who saw the accident happened can be extremely helpful at a later date.

 - If other vehicles were involved, then take the details of the driver and other passengers if you’re able.
 At the very least note down the make and model of a car, the colour and the registration place number.
 If you have the car details, then the owner could be traced.
 And this could greatly help the validity of your snow accident claims.

 - A little forward thinking can be very beneficial so bear in mind that taking photographs can help to prove who was to blame.
 Following a car accident in the snow, fault can be established by looking at photographs of tyre marks, the position of the cars and the damage to the cars as experts can use these to work out how the accident happened.
 If you are not able to take photographs, then ask witnesses if they have any photographic evidence.
-You may also wish to take photographs of your injury/ies to prove the extent of your suffering at the time of the accident.
+You may also wish to take photographs of your injuries to prove the extent of your suffering at the time of the accident.

 - If you have accumulated any out of pocket expenses as a result of the accident, then be sure to keep receipts and other documents to prove you have paid these costs.
 Out of pocket expenses can include travel costs, the costs of counselling and medication fees.